T1 (esports): League of Legends

-SK Telecom T1

-At the 2015 World Championship, SKT won while only dropping one game in the finals for a record of 15–1 throughout the tournament.
+At the 2015 World Championship, SKT won the title while losing only one game in the finals for a record of 15–1 over the course of the tournament.

 SKT team started off the 2016 Season by winning the LCK Spring Split.
 With this victory, SKT was guaranteed a spot in the 2016 Mid-Season Invitational.
 At that point in time, MSI was the only major international tournament they had yet to win.
 They were heavily favored coming into the tournament, but were initially unable to perform up to their usual standards, unexpectedly losing several games in the group stage.
 However, they managed to turn things around during the elimination round and eventually clinched the title by sweeping the North American team, Counter Logic Gaming, in the finals.
 SKT placed third in the 2016 LCK Summer Split, but still qualified for the 2016 World Championship through circuit points.
 The team swept through the group stage and advanced towards the playoff round.
 In the semifinals they defeated the ROX Tigers in a close 3–2 series.
 In the finals they defeated Samsung Galaxy in another close 3–2 series, winning their third world championship title.
 Faker was voted as the Most Valuable Player of the tournament.

 SKT won the 2017 LCK Spring Split, clean sweeping KT Rolster 3–0 in the finals.
 This win qualified them for the 2017 Mid-Season Invitational.
 At the 2017 Mid-Season Invitational, SKT topped the group stage with a 8–2 record.
 SKT then swept Flash Wolves 3–0 in the semifinals and defeated G2 Esports 3–1 in the finals, becoming the first team to win the Mid-Season Invitational back-to-back.
 At the 2017 World Championship, SKT were considered to be strong favourites to lift the cup for a third consecutive time despite not winning the LCK Summer Split.
 After a 5–1 group stage, SKT narrowly defeated Misfits and Royal Never Give Up in the quarterfinals and semifinals, respectively, before facing Samsung Galaxy in a repeat of the previous year's final.
 Despite being favourites going into the game, Samsung Galaxy swept SKT 3–0, ending their domination at the World Championship.

-SKT finished fourth in the 2018 Korea Regional Finals, failing to qualify for the 2018 World Championship.
+SKT lost to Gen.G in the 2018 Korea Regional Finals, failing to qualify for the 2018 World Championship.

 In April 2019, SKT won the LCK Spring Split.
 As champions, SKT represented the LCK at the 2019 Mid-Season Invitational.
 They finished the group stage in second place but lost 3–2 to G2 Esports in the semifinals.
 In the LCK Summer Split, SKT repeated the success and defended their title.
 SKT qualified as the LCK's first seed for the 2019 League of Legends World Championship, where they were once again defeated by G2 Esports in a semifinals series, losing 3–1.